zionlabs/easy-react-markdown-docs/README.md

 * **Component Arcitecture:** Components should follow:

 ```
-//It will look for either .js or .jsx files.
+//It will look for .js and .jsx files.
+//Supports component nesting within the specified components directory.
-//Any files that contian __test__ in the name will be ignored.
+//Any files that contain test.js, spec.js, test.jsx, and spec.jsx in the name will be ignored.

 ./<component_directory>
 	./Button